 Day Six: Downtown Container Park and Magic Mountain

 For the last day of our Nevada road trip we kicked it off by visiting the Downtown Container Park.
 It’s an outdoor shopping area with restaurants, a playground and stage which hosts shows and concerts.
 Like the name suggests everything is made from old shipping containers, art in itself.

 The Downtown Container Park is located in the Art District.
 You should definitely check out the area, either by driving or walking around.
 You’ll see some beautiful art murals on the walls of buildings.

 Seven Magic Mountain

 Seven Magic Mountains is an outdoor art installation created by Ugo Rondinone’s.
 It’s basically 7 “mountains” made out of huge rocks which have been painted in neon bright colors.
 Opened in 2016 it was supposed to be up for only two years but it’s popularity has extended the display until at least the end of 2021.

 Sadly it was the end of our Nevada road trip.
 We returned the RV from Outdoorsy and headed to the airport for our red eye flight back to Miami.
 If you have more time in Las Vegas itself check out my article on things to do in Las Vegas from our previous trips to the city.
+Check out our other RV trip itineraries for Southern California and the Southwest USA.
 Did you find this article helpful?
 Please share it!
 Below is a video highlighting our trip.